All Episodes

 It's never been the issue that the Republican Party needs to adopt in order to win.

-It can't have been if the media is now saying that the Democrats are not even going to be helped by it.
+If the media is now saying that the Democrats are not even going to be helped by it, another bit of trickery and tomfoolery.

-No, I'm just saying I don't think it's ever been true, and I think that people putting it and promoting it know it hasn't been true.
+And I think that people putting it and promoting it know it hasn't been true.

 This idea that the only issue that can save the Republican Party is amnesty.

-I thought that's BS from the from the get go.
+I thought that's BS from the get-go.

 It defies common sense.

-An issue that's going to strengthen the Democrat Party is the only salvation for the Republican Party?
+An issue that's going to strengthen the Democrat Party is the only salvation for the Republican Party.

 It's never made any sense.